Center for Audiology, Speech, Language, and Learning

-The Northwestern University Audiology, Speech, Language, and Learning Clinic offers clinical care built on a foundation of knowledge, expertise and compassion to help infants through older adults strengthen everyday communication and cognitive abilities.
+The Northwestern University Center for Audiology, Speech, Language, and Learning offers clinical care built on a foundation of knowledge, expertise and compassion to help infants through older adults strengthen everyday communication and cognitive abilities.

 Our specialized services address a host of hearing, learning, speech-language, and swallowing challenges affected by speech-language difficulties, hearing loss, learning disabilities, autism, stroke and cancer recovery, and other issues.
 Clinical faculty members direct services in partnership with medical teams, educators and other professionals to ensure comprehensive care for each client.

-Established in 1928, the Clinic intersects clinical expertise and pioneering research with an unswerving commitment to patient care — providing trusted, evidence-based services to the community.
+Established in 1928, the Center intersects clinical expertise and pioneering research with an unswerving commitment to patient care — providing trusted, evidence-based services to the community.